Percolation transition for random forests in $d\geq 3$: Introduction

 \subsection{Organisation and notation}

 This paper is organised as follows.
 In Section~\ref{sec:ward}, we show how Theorem~\ref{thm:h02} is reduced to renormalisation group results with the help of the Ward identity \eqref{e:ward}.
-In Sections~\ref{sec:bulk}--\ref{sec:proofs} we then prove these renormalisation group results.
-Section~\ref{sec:bulk} is concerned with the construction of the bulk renormalisation group flow and Section~\ref{sec:suscept} uses this analysis to compute the susceptibility.
-Section~\ref{sec:obs-flow} then constructs the renormalisation group flow for observables, which is used in Section~\ref{sec:obs} to compute pointwise correlation functions.
-The short Section~\ref{sec:proofs} then collects the results.
-Finally, in Appendix~\ref{app:h02forest} we collect relations between the arboreal gas and the $\HH^{0|2}$ model as well as basic percolation and high temperature properties of the arboreal gas, and in Appendix~\ref{app:rg} we include some background material about the renormalisation group method.
+The main renormalisation group input is Theorem~\ref{thm:psi4} and~\ref{thm:psi4-full}.
+Sections~\ref{sec:bulk}--\ref{sec:proofs} then prove these renormalisation group results.
+Section~\ref{sec:bulk} is concerned with the construction of the bulk renormalisation group flow, and Section~\ref{sec:suscept} uses this analysis to compute the susceptibility.
+In Section~\ref{sec:obs-flow} we extend this construction to include observables.
+The renormalisation group flow for observables is then used in Section~\ref{sec:obs} to compute pointwise correlation functions.
+These computations involve a precise analysis of the zero mode.
+The short Section~\ref{sec:proofs} then collects the results and establishes Theorems~\ref{thm:psi4} and~\ref{thm:psi4-full}.
+Finally, in Appendix~\ref{app:h02forest} we collect relations between the arboreal gas and the $\HH^{0|2}$ model as well as basic percolation and high temperature properties of the arboreal gas, and in Appendix~\ref{app:decomp} we include some background material about the finite range decomposition that we use.